-In year three of the pandemic, working parents are still struggling.
+Working parents are still struggling post-pandemic.
 According to Pew Research, about half of them said the pandemic has made it harder to manage childcare responsibilities.
 Working mothers in particular, reported experiencing professional hurdles such as feeling like they couldn’t give 100% at work or needing to reduce their work hours due to parenting responsibilities.

-Even as the country largely returns to pre-COVID protocols, working parents and employees with family responsibilities are still dealing with COVID complications, such as long absences from work and school when someone in the family gets COVID.
+Even as the country has returned to pre-COVID protocols, working parents and employees with family responsibilities are still dealing with COVID complications, such as long absences from work and school when someone in the family gets COVID.
 This is in addition to everything else that parents and caregivers are juggling.

 If you’re looking for ways to retain and support your talented parent and caregiver employees, here are some benefits you might consider: